Skelf-Research/checkstream/README.md

 # CheckStream

-**Real-time Safety and Compliance Layer for Streaming AI**
+**Provider-Agnostic, Real-time Safety and Compliance Layer for Streaming AI**

-CheckStream is a streaming guardrail platform that enforces safety, security, and regulatory compliance on LLM outputs as tokens are generated—without breaking latency budgets or compromising user experience.
+CheckStream is a streaming guardrail platform that enforces safety, security, and regulatory compliance on LLM outputs as tokens are generated—**regardless of which LLM provider you use**.
+Works with OpenAI, Anthropic, Bedrock, self-hosted models, or any future provider—without breaking latency budgets or compromising user experience.

+> **🔑 Core Philosophy**: CheckStream doesn't care about your backend, deployment, or use case.
+It just makes your LLM applications safer, regardless of how you build them.

 ## Overview